 By Ergun Olgun

-Ergun Olgun is a former Turkish Cypriot Chief Negotiator in the Cyprus talks
+Ergun Olgun, is a a former Turkish Cypriot chief negotiator